isa-ulisboa/msc-gis/exercises/msc-gis-ex11_dam.md

 This operation is performed on a digital elevation model (DEM) in matrix format (raster) using spatial analysis tools that perform raster operations.
 The dam's watershed is delimited by a ridge line, which, starting on one side of the dam, goes around a surface of the land that contains all the water streams that will contribute to the dam, and ends at the other end of the dam wall.
 Within this basin there are several hydrographic sub-basins, corresponding to different effluents.

-1. Create the DEM of the study area in raster format by converting `TINApartadura` to raster with the name `DEMApartadura` (TIN to Raster; in “sampling distance” choose “CELLSIZE” and value 20 to obtain a grid with a spatial resolution of 20m).
+1. Create the DEM of the study area in raster format by converting `TINApartadura` to raster with the name `DEMApartadura` (TIN to Raster; in “sampling distance” choose “CELLSIZE” and value 20 to obtain a grid with a spatial resolution of 20 m).
-    - In ArcGIS, use the tool **Create TIN**
+    - In ArcGIS, use the tool **TIN to Raster**
     - In QGIS, this step was already done with the tool **TIN Interpolation**

-2. Create a raster named `DEMApartFill` from the DEM `DEMApartadura`
+2. Create a raster named `DEMApartFill` from the DEM `DEMApartadura`.
+This is required to resolve imperfections on the data (e.g. sinks, i.e., cells with undefined drainage direction:
     - in ArcGIS, use the tool **Fill**
     - in QGIS, use the tool **r.fill.dir** from Processing -> GRASS
         - set as Depressionless DEM the new layer `DEMApartFill`